amurguei/Amalia_Open_Lab_Notebook_Mass_Lab/_posts/2024-07-11-DNA microbiome extraction from coral larvae and spat.md

-# DNA extraction and PCRs (16S) of bacteria associated to planulae and spat of _S. pistillata_
+TITLE="DNA extraction and PCRs (16S) of bacteria associated to planulae and spat of _S. pistillata_"

 ## Trial protocols and results from DNA extraction, PCR and electrophoresis for 16S microbiome sequencing.